United States senior military college: Virginia Military Institute

 Founded in 1839 in Lexington, Virginia, the Virginia Military Institute is the oldest state military college in the United States.
 VMI has been called the "West Point of the South" because of its role during the Civil War and unlike any other senior military college in the United States, VMI enrolls military cadets only and awards bachelor degrees exclusively.
 Next to West Point, VMI has graduated more Army generals than any other college or university in the United States of America.
-The former Governor of Virginia, Ralph Northam, is a graduate of VMI.

 In addition to the accomplishments of its graduates in civilian endeavors, VMI is the only military college in the United States to graduate the highest ranking four-star generals across three services: Two Marine Corps Commandants, Lemuel C. Shepherd, Jr. and Randolph M. Pate, and Chiefs of Staff of the Army, George C. Marshall and the Air Force, John P. Jumper.
 VMI is also the only SMC in the United States to graduate a five-star general: General of the Army George C. Marshall.